How to access information

-If you cannot find the information you are looking for on our websites, you can ask us whether the information has already been released by the department proactively in some other form, such as in print.
+If you cannot find the information you are looking for on our websites, you can ask us whether the information has already been released by the department.

 If you think this applies to the information you are after you can contact us to make an informal request.

-You can make a formal application by downloading, completing and posting the information access form (link below) and sending it to us at the address below:
+You can make a formal application by downloading and completing the Formal access application form

 Governance & Information Unit